cudail/snolf-rb2/README.md

 ## Gameplay

 Snolf cannot move or jump like a normal character.
-They can only move via golf.
+They can only move via the power of golf.

 **Swing:** Aim with the camera and use the Jump button to time your shots' horizontal and vertical power.
 You can also hold the forward button when you